oracle/python-oracledb/doc/src/api_manual/connection.rst

         This attribute is an extension to the DB API definition.

-        For applications using Database Resident Connection Pooling (DRCP), the ``serial_num`` attribute may not contain the current session state until a round-trip is made to the database after acquiring a session.
+        For applications using :ref:`drcp`, the ``serial_num`` attribute may not contain the current session state until a round-trip is made to the database after acquiring a session.
 It is recommended to not use this attribute if your application uses DRCP but may not perform a round-trip.

 .. attribute:: Connection.service_name